konstantin-a-maslov/icemapper/README.md

 This software is licensed under the [GNU General Public License v2](LICENSE).

+## Ice divides

+We moved the algorithms for ice divides reconstruction to [a different repository](https://github.com/konstantin-a-maslov/massive_ice_divides).

 ## Citing

 To cite the paper/repository, please use the following bib entry.